 The CPVO is managed by its President, who is nominated by the Council of the European Union.
-The President takes all necessary measures in order to produce the budget of the CPVO and to ensure its correct implementation in the framework of the powers conferred to him under the EU Regulations.
+The President takes all necessary measures in order to produce a balanced budget for the Agency and to ensure its correct implementation in the framework of the powers conferred to him under the EU Regulations.
 He is assisted by a Vice President, to whom he has delegated some of his duties, and who ensures his replacement in case of impediment.

-The CPVO is organized internally into three units (the Technical Unit, the Finance and Administration Unit and the Legal Unit) and two support services dealing with human resources and IT matters.
-A Quality Audit service was created in 2008 with the aim of verifying that technical examination offices meet the quality standards required for providing services to the CPVO in the area of testing compliance of candidate varieties with the distinctness, uniformity and stability (DUS) criteria in addition to novelty.
+The CPVO is organized internally into three units (the Technical Unit, the Administration Unit and the Legal Unit) and support services dealing with human resources and public relations.
+A Quality Audit service was created in 2008 with the aim of verifying that technical examination offices meet the quality standards required for providing services to the CPVO in the area of testing compliance of candidate varieties with the distinctness, uniformity and stability (DUS) criteria.
 This service reports directly to the Administrative Council of the CPVO.